DOM (Document Object Model)

-In this post, we will discuss Document Object Model(DOM) along with its properties and methods used to manipulate Document.
+In this article, we will discuss Document Object Model(DOM) along with its properties and methods used to manipulate Documents, & understand their implementation through the examples.

-The Document Object Model (DOM) is a programming interface for HTML and XML(Extensible markup language) documents.
+The Document Object Model (DOM) is a programming interface for HTML(HyperText Markup Language) and XML(Extensible markup language) documents.
 It defines the logical structure of documents and the way a document is accessed and manipulated.

-Note: It is called as a Logical structure because DOM doesn’t specify any relationship between objects.
+Note: It is called a Logical structure because DOM doesn’t specify any relationship between objects.

-DOM can be thought of as Tree or Forest(more than one tree).
+Structure of DOM: DOM can be thought of as a Tree or Forest(more than one tree).
 The term structure model is sometimes used to describe the tree-like representation of a document.
+Each branch of the tree ends in a node, and each node contains objects Event listeners can be added to nodes and triggered on an occurrence of a given event.
 One important property of DOM structure models is structural isomorphism: if any two DOM implementations are used to create a representation of the same document, they will create the same structure model, with precisely the same objects and relationships.

-Let’s see the properties of document object that can be accessed and modified by the document object.
+Properties of DOM: Let’s see the properties of the document object that can be accessed and modified by the document object.

 - Form Object: It is represented by form tags.

-- Link Objects: It is represented by link tags.
+- Link Object: It is represented by link tags.

-- Anchor Objects: It is represented by a href tags.
+- Anchor Object: It is represented by a href tags.

 Methods of Document Object: